50 Milers and 100 Milers, please read the very important

 100 MILE PRE‐RACE BRIEFING (Mandatory)

-The pre‐race briefing takes place inside the Nevada Legislative Building, Assembly Room 1214 the Friday of registration July 18, 2014.
+This year the pre‐race briefing will be outdoors, in the grassy area just east of Packet Pick-up the Friday of registration July 15, 2015.
 Up‐to‐date conditions, any changes in race rules or procedures and last‐minute instructions will be provided.
 All entrants are required to attend.
 Crew briefing will be conducted during the 100‐mile pre‐race briefing.

 No, there is no organized dinner.
 Downtown Carson City is blessed with many great restaurants to choose from.
-A few options are The Firkin and Fox Bar and restaurant, Sassafras is an eclectic restaurant, The Basil Thai food is excellent and Garibaldi’s is a high end Italian restaurant.
-The south end of town also has an Olive Garden and the Fandango Casino also has an Italian restaurant this is very good and very reasonable prices and a very high end steak house.
+A few options are The Firkin and Fox Bar and restaurant, The Tahoe Brewery, The Basil Thai food is excellent and Garibaldi’s is a high end Italian restaurant.
+The south end of town also has an Olive Garden and the Fandango Casino also has an Italian restaurant that is very good and with reasonable prices, as well as a very high end steak house.
 Enjoy!

-First off it is highly recommended that you utilize the shuttle bus service that takes you from the Plaza Hotel to the start at Spooner State Park.
-There is shuttle van service to take runners back to the Plaza Hotel in Carson City following the race.
+First off it is highly recommended that you utilize the shuttle bus service that takes you from the Plaza Hotel and Courtyard Marriott to the start at Spooner State Park.
+There is shuttle van service to take runners back to the Plaza Hotel and Courtyard Marriott in Carson City following the race.
 Shuttle vans will provide rides on the half hour.
 If you did not buy a bus pass during your registration process let Angela Sullivan know by email so we can have an accurate count to order the buses.

-Parking at Spooner State Park is off‐site and will be directed on race morning to optimize the space we have.
+Parking at Spooner State Park for the event is off‐site and will be directed on race morning to optimize the space we have.
 You cannot park in Spooner State Park.
 There is NO EVENT PARKING within the Spooner Lake State Park.

-For the start/finish area crew and family are highly recommended to park at the corner of US Highway 50 and State Route 28.
+For the start/finish area family and crew are highly recommended to park at the corner of US Highway 50 and State Route 28.
 There is a large dirt area with a trailhead access that actually provides the easiest access to the start/finish area.
 Please have your family and crews use this

 parking and not use the race participant parking.
 Crew and family members that park within Spooner State Park will need to pay the parking fees to do so.
-There are no parking passes.
+There are no parking passes for crews or families of participants.

 LODGING – Hotels and Camping